A ship returns

 For many, the first thing that comes to mind when thinking ‘Sutton Hoo’ is the exquisite Anglo-Saxon helmet discovered in the Great Ship Burial.
 Sutton Hoo is now home to a full size sculpture of the ship that once held that helmet.

-Unveiled for the first time over Easter 2019, Sutton Hoo is now home to a unique, specially designed and made sculpture representing of the Anglo-Saxon ship buried here.
+Sutton Hoo is now home to a unique, specially designed and made sculpture representing of the Anglo-Saxon ship buried here.

 We asked Mike Hopwood, National Trust Visitor Experience Project Manager, to explain more about this imposing new arrival.

 “The Sutton Hoo story is about a unique burial, uncovering the so-called dark ages and finding out more about the English nation.
 It is a story about new settlers coming across the North Sea from their homelands to seek out new horizons.
 And it begins with the discovery of the ghostly outline of a ship.”

 During the 1939 dig, the first thing the archaeological team discovered in Mound 1 was a single rivet.
 The wood timbers of the ship would have long since perished, but this small piece of metal told them of the enormity of what had been found.
 Through the meticulous excavation process that followed, the ghostly skeleton of the ship was uncovered.

 Our contemporary sculpture symbolises the phantom remains of this almighty vessel, bringing the discovery of the Anglo-Saxon ship to life.